 - Create the petal rounds.
 Place some glue on the tab on each round, and secure underneath the adjoining petal.

 - Carefully glue together both of the small petal rounds and both of the large petal rounds, alternating the petals.

 - Glue the small petal layer onto the large petal layer

 - Next make the inner support from corrugated card.
 Staple the pattern to the board, and cut out the 3 circles.
 It is quite tricky to cut through the thick card.
 Don’t worry about this being too neat, as it will be completely hidden in the finished product.

 - Use a thick needle to pierce a hole in the centre of the 2 smaller circles.

-- Make the stem of the flower – Wrap a small piece of masking tape around the top tip of the wire.
+- Make the stem of the flower – Because you need to create a surface for the glue to stick to you will need to wrap a small piece of masking tape around the top tip of the wire.
 Use pliers to bend the tip over.
 (1 -1,5cm)

 - Thread the opposite side of the stem through the medium sized disc, then the smaller disc.

 - Push these right up to the bend in the wire at the top of the stem.
 Apply glue to the top of the middle-sized disc, and attach to the largest disc.
 This will incorporate and secure the top of the wire stem.
 Hold firmly in place until the glue is set.
 You may like to use a bull-dog clip to help you.